JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 </figcaption>
 </figure>

 If we split our samples evenly, G*Power tells us that we need 34 samples, 17 from each group, to get our desired parameters.
 In some cases 34 may not be a lot, but for me 34 is often a lot.
 We can reduce this number if we design our experiments such that we have paired samples.
 For example with my work this means getting both measurements from the same animal.
 For example, we might ask how giving a drug compares to not giving a drug, where we first collect data without the drug in an animal, and then we give the drug to the animal to see what happens.
-This is repeated for multiple animals.
-Because we are interested in the change from this manipulation - is it different from zero - we can remove noise that might come in from animal to animal variability.
-In other words, the alternative is to not give the drug tp one group of animals and to give the drug to another group of animals.
+This is then repeated for multiple animals.
+Each animal has its own variability, its own starting point, but by looking at the changes within an animal, we remove some of this variability.
+The alternative is to not give the drug to one group of animals and to give the drug to another group of animals.
 This latter "unpaired" approach tends to require more samples/subjects/animals because we don't get to remove variability in the same way that we do when we calculate changes within sample (as will be shown in a figure below).

 Anyway, if we switch to a paired analysis, then we get: